696-eth/evmavericks-weekly/README.md

 * Fixing metadata.
 Sku have taken on that so come into the den and probably ping them.

-* Onchain artwork
+* Onchain artwork.

 **Other Info:**

 As activity has been picking up I'm going to be slightly more selective:

 1. WBM says [the Digital Chamber of Commerce is hosting an “education day” in March in Washington - all are invited](https://dcblockchainsummit.com/blockchain-education-day/).
-1. NaeNaeBaby shares what's to come from Autominter:
-- AI Generated images embedded into autominter
-- You can use any ERC-20 token to mint now
-- New emphasis on ads and onboarding normies
-- More faces, more transparency, opensource developing
+1. NaeNaeBaby shares what's to come from Autominter: AI Generated images embedded into autominter, You can use any ERC-20 token to mint now, New emphasis on ads and onboarding normies, More faces, more transparency, opensource developing.
 1. EVM Fantasy Football League has concluted with: Cookie-Monster getting ALL the bragging rights.
 While they and replykindly did split the 1st and 2nd pots, icobeast takes the 3rd pot.
 1. A few new people joining the Lions🦁
 1. Some new people wandering into the public chat of the discord.